-Supply chain efficiency has turned Amazon into a disruptive juggernaut
+Supply chain efficiency has made Amazon a juggernaut

-One of the biggest components to Amazon’s success is extreme supply chain efficiency.
-Standardized processes, flexibility, and high levels of automation serve to reduce manual effort and lead to impressively short throughput times, which ultimately serve customers better.
+One of the biggest components of Amazon’s success is superior supply chain efficiency.
+Standardized processes, flexibility, and high levels of automation reduce manual effort and lead to impressively short throughput times, which ultimately serve customers better.

-Amazon has been a stormcloud on the horizon for retailers for years, and now that the storm has arrived, it’s not just retailers who need to worry.
+Amazon has hovered like a dark cloud on the horizon for years, and now that the storm has arrived, it’s not just retailers who need to worry.
 Supply chain efficiency has been key to Amazon’s success, and that same success threatens to drive other businesses into extinction.

-Your business is existing in the “Age of Amazon,” and it’s time to level the playing field.
+There’s no getting around it.
+Your business is existing in the “Age of Amazon” for now and the foreseeable future.
+It’s time for you to embrace solutions that not only keep you in the game, but help you level the playing field.

 Maybe others you know will also find it helpful.